-Mr. Ross represents clients in health care, media and other industries in mergers, acquisitions and affiliations that have been investigated by federal and state antitrust enforcement authorities.
-These matters have included:
+Mr. Ross represents clients in mergers, acquisitions, and affiliations in investigations by federal and state antitrust enforcement authorities.
+Matters have included:

 - Antitrust counsel to a large health care system investigated by the FTC for its proposed acquisition of two cardiology practices.